coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 For the full code of the component see our [demo](https://elastic.coveodemo.com/demo/js/page.js).

 ## Styling the UI with custom CSS
-The search interface rendered out of the box looks already quite usefull.
+The search interface rendered out of the box looks already quite useful.
 In our case we wanted to change them to our own branding.
 Everything can be [overruled](https://docs.coveo.com/en/423).
 Always create your own custom CSS files, and never overwrite the ones provided by Coveo out of the box.

-Our resulttemplate is formatted like:
+Our resulttemplate is formatted as such:
 ``` css
 .coveo-results-column {
     .coveo-list-layout .coveo-result-frame {